What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 How To Remove VBA Modules

-Just as you can add new VBA modules to a project, you can remove them by using either of the following 2 methods.
+Just as you can add new VBA modules to a project, you can remove them by using either of the 2 methods explained below.
+As a general rule, you can only remove VBA modules.
+You cannot remove other code modules, such as those for:

 How To Remove A VBA Module: Method #1